tkservices.ie

 • "Have you any questions?"⠀

-Interviewers use these types of questions to assess your interest in the role, so make sure you have your answers ready for these.
-Make sure you prepare your answers to questions like these, so you are prespared for them at interview.
+Interviewers use these types of questions to assess your interest in the role.
+Make sure you prepare your answers to questions like these, so you are prepared for them at interview.

 How does your experience match the requirements of the role?